-The estimated fair value of these assets was classified as Level 3 of the fair value hierarchy based on the inputs to the valuation methods used.
-A description of the valuation methods and significant unobservable inputs that were used to estimate the fair value of these assets is presented in Note 24(b).
+The fair values of these assets are categorised into Level 3 of the fair value hierarchy based on the inputs into the valuation techniques used.
+A description of the valuation methods and significant unobservable inputs that were used to estimate the fair value of these assets is presented in Note 24.